Jeff-coding/space-x-react/README.md

 ## After downloading zip file

 Extract the repo in a specified folder.
 Then open a terminal inside the project folder and run the command `npm install` to install the dependencies.

+## Run the project

+On the command terminal, run the command `npm run dev` to run the project locally.